Leading Edge Model D: Hardware

-Modern Upgrades
+Modern upgrades

-Modern expansions are possible for the Model D, including the use of an XT-IDE 8-bit ISA card, which provides an Parallel ATA IDE port for hard disk drives and a compact flash card.
+Modern expansions are possible for the Model D, including the use of an XT-IDE 8-bit ISA card, which provides a Parallel ATA IDE port for hard disk.
 Users wanting to use the XT-IDE in the Model D must set the address of the XT-IDE card within its BIOS to 340h, as not to conflict with the real-time clock address of 300h, which is the default address of the XT-IDE.
-However, it is possible to disable the Real-Time Clock by removing clip #2 from J13 and deleting the "DEVICE = CLKDVR.SYS" entry from the 'CONFIG.SYS'.
+However, it is possible to disable the Real-Time Clock by removing clip #2 from J13 and deleting the "DEVICE = CLKDVR.SYS" entry from 'CONFIG.SYS'.

-The Model D also fully supports in the NEC V20 microprocessor in place of its Intel 8088 processor.
-This provides the Model D with expanded instruction sets and a 5-10% performance boost in normal operations.
+The Model D also fully supports the NEC V20 microprocessor in place of its Intel 8088 processor.
+This provides the Model D with an expanded instruction set and a 5-10% performance boost in normal operations.

 All Model D computers support the addition of an 8-bit or 8/16-bit VGA ISA card for VGA graphics.